Prayer route bound for the mountains of the Gods

 From Osaka: Kintetsu Osaka Namba Station <approx. 1 hr. and 50 min. by Kintetsu Limited Express> — Kintetsu Railway/JR Matsusaka Station <approx. 2 hrs. by Limited Express Wide View Nanki> — Kumanoshi Station

-Local cuisine cooking experience in 120-year old ancient building
+Experience local cuisine cooking in a 120-year old building

-“Kinan Tour Design Center”, 10-minute walk from Kumano-shi Station offers special experience of cooking “Mehari Zushi”, the specialty food of Kumano region (reservation required).
-“Mehari Zushi”, freshly cooked rice wrapped with a salt-pickled leaf mustard is a traditional food of the area and perfect for lunch on Kodo walking.
+A 10-minute walk from Kumanoshi station, the “Kinan Tour Design Center” offers visitors a one-of-a-kind experience to cook “Mehari Zushi”, the specialty food of the Kumano region (reservation required).
+“Mehari Zushi” – freshly cooked rice wrapped in a salt-pickled leaf mustard – is a traditional food in the region and makes a perfect lunch as you walk the Kodo routes.

 To reserve Mehari Zushi experience